aknottymathematician/aknottymathematician.github.io/_posts/2020-12-30-study-into-data-science.md

 > Of course, to become a Data Scientist or AI Engineer or ML Engineer you need a plethora of other ingredients in your menu, including but not restricted to - ability to explain the concepts(especially if you're working with a non-technical clientele), problem solving capacity, some projects under your belt, **Luck** etc.

 ## How and What to study?
-Now coming to the part - **How and What to study?**
-Here's a compilation of the resources I came across during my journey.
+As I said earlier start small and explore various topics.
+To help you with that here's a compilation of the resources I came across during my journey.
 These resources are in no particular order and by no means exhaustive.
 I hope you find them useful and are able to make the best out of them.

 >Please note that the resources mentioned below are/have been used by me.
 I am sure there are many other available resources and perhaps better than once I mentioned, I would love to hear more from you guys.